 Professor Philip Seib is Professor of Journalism and Public Diplomacy and Professor of International Relations at the University of Southern California.
 He served from 2009-2013 as director of USC’s Center on Public Diplomacy, and as Vice Dean of USC’s Annenberg School for Communication and Journalism 2015-2016.
 His research interests include the effects of news coverage on foreign policy, particularly conflict and terrorism issues.

-Dr. Ulrike Rohn is Senior Researcher and Visiting Professor of Media Economics and Management at the Baltic, Film, Media, Arts and Communication School (BFM), Tallinn University.
-She is also President of the European Media Management Association (EMMA).
-Her research and teaching includes topics on international media strategies, cross-cultural audience demand, media branding, media business models, social media and the sharing economy.
+Professor Ulrike Rohn is Senior Researcher and Professor of Media Economics and Management at the Baltic Film, Media, Arts and Communication School at Tallinn University and its Centre of Excellence in Media Innovation and Digital Culture.
+Dr Rohn is the President of the European Media Management Association, Associate Editor of the Journal of Media Business Studies and Co-Editor of the Springer Series in Media Industries.
+Her research and teaching include topics on European audiovisual policy, international film production, cross-cultural audience demand, international media strategies, media branding, media business models, and the sharing economy.

 Professor Andreas Hepp is Professor of Media and Communication Studies with the Special Areas Media Culture and Communication Theory at the ZeMKI (Centre for Media, Communication and Information Research), Universität Bremen, Germany.
 His main research areas are media and communication theory, media sociology, mediatization research, datafication of social practices, transnational and transcultural communication, and cross-media research.

 Dr. Massimo Ragnedda – Senior Lecturer in Mass Communications at the University of Northumbria.
 His research interests include digital divide and the stratification in the access and use of the internet, the role of surveillance in a digital era and propaganda in democracy and totalitarian regime.